How to Avoid Over or Under Dressing

 • See also: preferred.

-• This allows guests who can’t meet the suggested “optional” or required dress code to feel comfortable
+• This allows guests who can’t meet the suggested “optional” or required to feel comfortable

 Call Now Button